 - The Isthmus

-- Appointments: Remember that almost all landlords must give current tenants at least 24-hour notice before a tour, so try to schedule some appointments before you come to town to maximize your visit.
+- Appointments: Most landlords give current tenants at least 24-hours notice before a tour, so schedule some appointments before you come to town to maximize your visit.

-- Car: To maximize limited time, a car will be helpful to get to scheduled apartment viewings, to drive through town to search "For rent" signs on front lawns, and to get familiar with as many neighborhoods as possible.
+- Car: A car will help you get to scheduled apartment viewings, drive through town to search "For rent" signs on front lawns, and get familiar with as many neighborhoods as possible.

-- Deposit: Most apartments require a deposit to hold the apartment (usually a half or whole month's rent), so make sure to transfer funds ahead of time.
+- Deposit: Most managers require a deposit to hold the apartment (usually a half or whole month's rent), so make sure to transfer funds ahead of time.

 - Information: Prepare your rental and employment history, co-signer information for rental applications.
 Many management companies have these forms available electronically on their websites, if you want to expedite the process.
 Competition for the most desirable apartments can be fierce and you will want to be ready.

-Step 3: Okay, let's negotiate with the landlord.
-Get all the details and know your rights.
+Negotiation: Get all the details and know your rights

 - Car: If you plan to bring a car to Madison, be sure to consider parking.
-If you live anywhere near campus, you can get a street permit from the City of Madison for the low price of per year.
-Be advised, though: street permits come with their own set of challenges.
+If you live anywhere near campus, you can get a street permit from the City of Madison for a reasonable price.
+Be advised: street permits come with their own set of challenges.
 Street parking is limited in both amount and duration, and the parking laws are enforced with a ruthless efficiency rarely seen outside of an invading army.
-Ask your landlord if they have off-street parking available, and if it is included.
-If not included, a parking spot can set you back up to 0.00 a month.
+Ask your manager if off-street parking is available, and if it is included in the rent.
 If you plan to commute to school, look at http://www.fpm.wisc.edu/trans/ for campus parking information.
 There is very little street parking on campus.
-There are pay lots on Lake Street and a nearly secret lot under the business school.
-Lake Street charges an hourly rate and the Business School lot is .00 a day.
-You need to arrive before 9:00 if you expect to get a spot.
+A pay lot on Lake Street charges an hourly rate.

-- Distance: There are real advantages to living near campus: short commute, easy access to university resources.
-However, as many students say, if you can deal with a short commute from outside the downtown/campus area, it might be worth the hassle and money.
+- Distance: As many students say, if you can deal with a short commute from outside the downtown/campus area, it might be worth the hassle and money.
 The price for this: extra time for walking or parking/bus logistics.
 Madison is not so large that this is a horrible problem, but be mindful of it while looking for housing.
 Double-check distances quoted by landlords, who have been known to take advantage of out-of-town students in quoting the distance to school with amazingly liberal interpretations of the phrases "walking distance" and "easy commute."
-If you cannot come to town to see your apartment, confirm distances on Mapquest.
+If you cannot come to town to see your apartment, confirm distances on Google Maps.
 The law school's address is 975 Bascom Mall, Madison, WI 53706.

-- Public transit: Although the bus service is generally excellent and as a student you ride free with your ASM bus pass, service on some routes can be infrequent or end early.
+- Public transit: Although the bus service is generally excellent and as a student you receive a free bus pass, service on some routes can be infrequent or end early.

-- Roommates: A great way to keep your housing costs low, good study partners, friends, etc. However, your home will be a sacred space during what may be a particularly stressful time of your life.
-The last thing you want to deal with in the midst of your first year is a roommate who drives you insane, so choose wisely.
-A good place to find roommate is the Admitted Students Discussion Board.
+- Roommates: A great way to keep your housing costs low, good study partners, friends, etc. However, your home will be a sacred space during what may be a particularly stressful time of your life, so choose wisely.
+A good place to find a roommate is the admitted student Facebook group.
 Words of a student: "if you want roommates, make sure that you spend time meeting them and making sure they will be on a similar schedule (sleeping at normal hours) that being a 1L requires."

-Time to set up your utilities, internet, transfer your phone and bank accounts (if necessary), and change your address to make sure you get your federal student aid check!
+Set up your utilities, internet, transfer your phone and bank accounts (if necessary), and change your address!

 Budget Truck Rental